 It all started with the “fatkini.”
 In May 2012, blogger Gabi Gregg called on plus-size women to share photos of themselves wearing their two-piece bathing suits, using a term popular among body-positive bloggers.
 The word still feels a bit taboo.
 But five years ago, seeing a woman above a size 12 rocking a two-piece that she lovingly called her fatkini felt as invasive as scrolling through her private photo stash.
 Gregg’s slideshow of real women in their bathing suits for the site xoJane.com quickly went viral.
-It also sparked a new conversation: If 67 percent of women fall into the category of plus-size, why should it be so shocking that any of them would sport a two-piece?

 Within weeks, the plus-size swimwear company Swimsuits For All approached Gregg about designing her own collection.
 At the time, Swimsuits for All was a small company that offered the same conservative suits as Lane Bryant: black one-pieces and simple swim skirts at affordable prices.
 (Stylish bathing suits at boutique plus-size retailers like Monif C ran upwards of $100).
 The company told Gregg it wanted what it already knew its customers would buy: convertible pieces that could either be worn as low-waist, high-waist, a skirt, or all three.
 But Gregg wanted to bring more flair.
 Their first collaboration featured a vibrant collection of galaxy-covered bikinis, lip-printed one-pieces, and designs covered in zipper and cutout embellishments.
 Women who wore these bathing suits wouldn’t just be covering up.
 They’d be showing off.